 Cloud Vision is part of the Google Cloud platform and offers a set of image processing features.
 It provides an API for integrating such features as image labeling and classification, object localization, and object recognition.

-Cloud Vision allows you to use pre-trained machine learning models and create and train custom machine learning models for solving different image processing tasks.
+Cloud Vision allows you to use pre-trained machine learning models and create and train custom models for creating image processing projects using machine learning.

 Google Colaboratory (Colab)

 Google Colaboratory, otherwise known as Colab, is a free cloud service that can be used not only for improving your coding skills but also for developing deep learning applications from scratch.